Pressing for Change

 For example, we network, comment on, and speak at relevant global and regional events to ensure that positive change, investment and support for women entrepreneurs are on the agenda.
 Read our calls to G7 leaders to put women front and centre of the global economic recovery from COVID-19.

-We’ll be advocating for women entrepreneurs at the UN’s upcoming Commission on the Status of Women, focusing on tackling gender stereotypes.
+We also advocated for women entrepreneurs at the UN’s Commission on the Status of Women, focusing on tackling gender stereotypes.
 Read of calls for change here (from page 40 of the report).

 Turning the tables: using advocacy training to shape entrepreneurial systems